StackStorm/st2docs/docs/source/upgrade_notes.rst

   result in better performance and smaller CPU utilization for actions which produce a lot of output.

-  If you experience issues with some Python runner actions hanging our the real time action output is slower / less real-time than before, you can set ``actionrunner.stream_output_buffer_size`` config option to ``-1`` and restart st2actionrunner processes (``sudo st2ctl restart-component st2actionrunner``).
+  If you experience issues with some Python runner actions hanging out the real time action output is slower / less real-time than before, you can set ``actionrunner.stream_output_buffer_size`` config option to ``-1`` and restart st2actionrunner processes (``sudo st2ctl restart-component st2actionrunner``).